 Find and follow North Sky Chorale on Facebook, Instagram, YouTube, and Eventbrite to stay up to date on future events.
 If you are interested in joining this choir, contact North Sky Chorale through one of the social media accounts.

-PROGRAM NOTES, TEXTS, & TRANSLATIONS
+CURRENT PROGRAM NOTES, LYRICS, TRANSLATIONS

 ALLELUIA (Javier Fajardo)